 Remedies That Work and Those That Are Theatre

 The remedy market around Sade Sati is enormous, and a fair portion of it is performance rather than practice.
-Distinguishing the two carefully is part of what protects the native from being exploited during a vulnerable season.
+Distinguishing the two carefully is part of what protects a person from being exploited during a vulnerable season.
 The honest position is that classical remedies are not bribes paid to a Graha.
 They are practices that reshape the person who is living the transit, so that the Graha's force expresses more cleanly.

 Remedies that hold up under scrutiny tend to share three features.
-They are sustainable over the long Saturn arc, they ask something of the native rather than promising a shortcut, and they fit the symbolism of Saturn rather than contradicting it.
+They are sustainable over the long Saturn arc, they ask something of the person rather than promising a shortcut, and they fit the symbolism of Saturn rather than contradicting it.
 The strongest are also among the simplest.

 Remedies that deserve more scepticism include expensive single-event pujas advertised specifically to remove Sade Sati, gemstone prescriptions issued without careful chart analysis, and any remedy that creates dependence on a particular practitioner.
 The Wikipedia overview of Shani gives a public summary of the deity and his classical worship, none of which involves the kind of high-pressure commercial packages that have grown around Sade Sati in recent decades.
 Our companion article on gemstone safety goes further into why blue sapphire in particular needs careful handling before being recommended for any Saturn-related concern.